28 Proven Ways to Get a Work Promotion Without Asking

 • Commit to the quality of your work, not the number of hours.

-• Show your commitment through supporting your team to be successful.
+• Show your commitment by supporting your team in being successful.

 • Commit to helping your manager be successful and achieve business goals.